nhannm290/NNL/Project/README.md

 ![image](https://user-images.githubusercontent.com/35613645/113336812-365cef80-9327-11eb-992a-f88bf18db550.png)

 ## Detailed Layers Of Mini_Xception Architecture
- - We separate this model into 6 layers to ensure no more bugs from small modules and we can easily simulate each layer to check the result of this model.
+ - We separate this model into 6 layers to ensure no more bugs from small modules and we can easily simulate each layer faster to check the result of this model.
  - Each layer has specific parameters for every module.
 ### Layer 1